IBE160/SG-Lotte/docs/sprint-artifacts/1-2-core-frontend-setup.md

 - docs/sprint-artifacts/1-2-core-frontend-setup.context.xml

 ### Agent Model Used
+gemini-cli-agent

 ### Debug Log References
+- N/A

 ### Completion Notes List
+- AC #1: Initialized Next.js project with TypeScript and Tailwind.
+Verified with build and lint.
+- AC #2: Vercel integration is a manual step to be performed on the Vercel dashboard.
+- AC #3: Implemented Supabase client and a test page to verify backend API communication.
+The test page is at the root of the application and contains a button to trigger the test.

 ### File List
+- `frontend/.env.local` (restored)
+- `frontend/package.json` (modified)
+- `frontend/lib/supabaseClient.ts` (created)
+- `frontend/app/api/test-backend/route.ts` (created)
+- `frontend/app/page.tsx` (modified)

 ## Change Log